NxPKG/khulnasoft-docs/content/waf/managed-rules/deploy-account-dashboard.md

 Configure a managed ruleset to:

-- Define specific field values for one or more rules (for example, configure a rule with an action different from the action configured by Cloudflare).
+- Define specific field values for one or more rules (for example, configure a rule with an action different from the action configured by Khulnasoft).
 - Disable one or more rules.

 To skip one or more rules, or entire WAF managed rulesets, [add a WAF exception](/waf/managed-rules/waf-exceptions/).
 WAF exceptions are shown as _Skip_ rules in the **Deployed managed rulesets** list.

 {{<Aside type="note">}}

-Some managed rulesets may not allow custom configuration, depending on your Cloudflare plan.
+Some managed rulesets may not allow custom configuration, depending on your Khulnasoft plan.

 {{</Aside>}}